edarruiz/DomainDrivenDesign.SDK/README.md

 - Their interface MUST BE defined in terms of other elements of the domain model ***(required)***
 - Their operation SHOULD BE stateless ***(required)***

-## Domain Object Life Cycle - The problems that justify the Design Patterns
+## Domain Object Life Cycle - The problems that justify the Patterns

 We are used to the concept of any object life cycle inside the application, and it's always related to the object life cycle in system's memory.